 Periodontitis requires more advanced treatment to correct and control.
 Many advanced cases of periodontal disease are addressed with scaling and root planing.
 Scaling is performed by one of our skilled dental hygienists.
 During this procedure, plaque and tartar (mineralized plaque) are removed from the surfaces of your teeth both above and below the gum line.
 Then, during root planing, the root surfaces are made smoother.
 With this smooth surface, plaque and tartar are less likely to be able to cling and start gum disease.
 Sometimes an antibiotic is also recommended to eliminate the presence of bacteria.
 The antibiotic is inserted directly into enlarged gum pockets around your teeth.

 If you think you’re struggling with periodontal disease because you see some of the signs and symptoms mentioned above, contact our office to schedule a consultation with Dr. Guardiola.
 He and our staff will clean your teeth and carefully examine your gums.
 We’ll also probe and chart the depth of your gum pockets.
 Healthy gum pockets measure less than four millimeters deep, while those that are deeper can indicate the presence of gum disease.
 In this case, Dr. Guardiola will develop a treatment plan that restores your gum health.
-We offer periodontal therapy to patients from Murphy, Lucas, Sachse, and all nearby communities.
+We offer periodontal therapy to patients from Wylie, Murphy, Lucas, Sachse, and all nearby communities.